winksaville/bd-spindle1/README.md

 # Cad Experiment csgrs spindle 1

-Create a cylinder with a hollow center using `csgrs`.
-Eventaully this will turn in to a spindle for a prototype of a Braille Dot for a Braille Display.
+Create a spindle hollow center using `csgrs` a for a prototype of a Braille Dot to on a Braille Display.

 ```rust
 use std::env;